yonghoow/firstsfc/README.md

 # firstsfc

-We stop at Vue Composition API.
+We stop at Vue Reference.
-Section:
+Section: Vue Built-in Attributes
+Subsection: Vue 'ref' Attribute

 This template should help get you started developing with Vue 3 in Vite.